Laminations of punctured surfaces as $\tau$-regular irreducible components: Skewed-gentle polarized quivers

 \subsection{Basic Definitions}

-A \emph{hereditary polarized quiver} is a skewed-gentle polarized quiver $\uH$ where each loop is special, and for each pair of arrows $(\alp,\bet)\in H_1\times H_1$ with $s(\alp)=t(\bet)$ we have $\us(\alp)=-\ut(\bet)$.
+A \emph{\gls{heredpolQ}} is a skewed-gentle polarized quiver $\uH$, where each loop is special, and for each pair of different arrows $(\alp,\bet)\in H_1\times H_1$ with $s(\alp)=t(\bet)$ we have $\us(\alp)=-\ut(\bet)$.
 It is easy to see that the underlying graph of a connected hereditary polarized quiver with $n$ vertices is isomorphic to one of the quivers from Table~\ref{tab:AD-graphs}.

 We extend and slightly generalize the notion of fringing from~\cite[Sec.~3]{BY20} to our setting of skewed-gentle polarized quivers.
 Let $\uQ\subset\uQ^f$ be an inclusion of skewed-gentle polarized quivers.
-We say that $\uQ^f$ is a \emph{fringing} of $\uQ$ if the following two conditions hold: \begin{itemize} \item[(1)] For each \emph{interior vertex} $i\in\uQ_0$ we have
+We say that $\uQ^f$ is a \emph{\gls{fringing}} of $\uQ$ if the following two conditions hold: \begin{itemize} \item[(1)] For each vertex $i\in Q_0$ we have